MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/preview-and-debug-your-app.md

 This article explains the following use case for Holographic Remoting:

 1. **You want to preview and debug your app during the development process**: You can run your app locally in the Unity editor on your PC in Play Mode and stream the experience to your HoloLens.
 This provides a way to quickly debug your app without building and deploying a full project.
 We call this type of app a _Holographic Remoting Play Mode Preview app_.
-Inputs from the HoloLens--gaze, gesture, voice, and spatial mapping--are sent to the PC, content is rendered in a virtual immersive view, and the rendered frames are then sent to the HoloLens.
+Inputs from the HoloLens--gaze, gesture, voice, and spatial mapping--are sent to the PC, where content is rendered in a virtual immersive view.
+The rendered frames are then sent to the HoloLens.

 To learn more about Holographic Remoting, see [Holographic Remoting overview](../platform-capabilities-and-apis/holographic-remoting-overview.md)